Wififorge/Wififorge.github.io/content/Lab Walkthroughs/Lab 06 - Airgeddon Denial of Service Beacon Attacks.md

 ![[06-main-menu.png]]

 A single attacker window will appear in your terminal.
 Type the following command to start airgeddon.
+Note that this lab uses a custom airgeddon script for ease of use in the lab environment.

 ```
-airgeddon
+./framework/airgeddon-WifiForge-Cloud/airgeddon.sh
 ```

 ![[06-airgeddon.png]]